mohammadaliawan/ls-prep/other_stuff/revision_methodoly_ls_prep.md

 ### Flow Control

-- Read Flow Control Chapter and Solve examples
+- Read Flow Control Chapter and Solve examples- DONE
+- Revise Notes- DONE
+- Make Flash Cards- DONE
+- Solve Exercises at the end of the chapter- DONE

+### Loops & Iterators

+- Read Loops Chapter and Solve examples- DONE
-- Revise Notes
+- Revise Notes- DONE
-- Make Flash Cards
+- Make Flash Cards- DONE
-- Solve Exercises at the end of the chapter
+- Solve Exercises at the end of the chapter- DONE
 - Solve Ruby Basics for Conditionals

-### Loops & Iterators

-- Read Loops Chapter and Solve examples
-- Revise Notes
-- Make Flash Cards
-- Solve Exercises at the end of the chapter
 - Solve Ruby Basics for Loops 1 and Loops 2

 ### Revise Methods, Flow Control and Loop & Iterators